 - Card issuers - A bank and a processing company who provide payment cards (credit, debit, and pre-paid) to consumers

-The card network isn't a bank and doesn't provide services to merchants or card-holders directly.
+The card brand, also known as a card network or card scheme, isn't a bank and doesn't provide services to merchants or card-holders directly.
 Instead, it provides technical services to banks so they can both issue cards (issuing) and accept card payments (acquiring).
-The network also has another important role: it defines the rules that the banks must follow so the network functions efficiently and safely (i.e. money moves like clockwork between all the banks on the network).
+The card brand also has another important role: it defines the rules that the banks must follow so the network functions efficiently and safely (i.e. money moves like clockwork between all the banks on the network).
 Interchange is a key part of these rules which dictate who should pay whom for transactions.